webdev-ashishk/WEBDEV-MASTERY-REPO/README.md

 > 2. make footer sticky to bottom - done
 > 3. Create backend for latest post ?
 > 4. fetch data from backend api ?
+> 5. How to use env in nextjs ?